jameszw/canvas-colorpicker/README.md

 `CanvasColorPicker.COLOR_PICKED`

-This event is dispatched whenever a color is picked or set in the picker.
-To listen for this event, add an event listener to the color's `canvas` property.
+This event is dispatched whenever a color is chosen or set in the picker.
+To listen for this event, add an event listener to the color picker's `canvas` property.

 The picked color is returned with the event in both RGB and HSL formats.
 These values can be found under the event's `detail` property, with the property names